 As for the terms “philharmonic” and “symphony”, both basically mean “harmonious music” and are used as namesakes to differentiate between different orchestras.
 For example, the “Greater Toronto Philharmonic Orchestra”, “Toronto Philharmonia Orchestra” and the “Toronto Symphony Orchestra” are all “orchestras,” but to avoid being confused with each other, they came up with swanky names.
 In and of themselves they are meaningless.

 Where things get confusing is that a “symphony” also refers to a special kind of orchestral composition that is formally structured in four movements, and includes a movement using the sonata form.
 The classical symphony is a complicated topic and deserves its own post, so I’ll save that for another day.

 The term “chamber”, like orchestra, is basically an adjective that denotes the space in which the music was to be performed.
 It comes from the French term chambre, meaning room.

-In context, a chamber orchestra refers an orchestra (a group of musicians) who play in rooms rather than a full-sized concert halls.
+In context, a chamber orchestra refers to an orchestra (a group of musicians) who play in rooms rather than full-sized concert halls.
 The acoustic limitations mean that chamber orchestras are smaller (up to 50 musicians) as opposed to a full orchestra (around 100).
 Of course, chamber orchestras can play in a concert hall, but a full orchestra would not be able to fit in a small room.
 The music between a chamber and full orchestra sounds very different due to the smaller number of instruments, orchestration, and acoustics of the performance space.